Home » UXO Services » UXO Surveys

 What is a UXO Survey?

-A UXO Risk Assessment should be undertaken first to determine whether a UXO Survey is required (based on the history of the site), and what type of survey is appropriate – based on factors such as the nature of the risk, the proposed scope of works and ground conditions.
+A UXO Risk Assessment should be undertaken first to determine whether a UXO Survey is required (based on the history of the site), and what type of survey is appropriate – based on factors such as the nature of the risk and the proposed scope of works.

 The procedure for a UXO Survey involves scanning and probing the terrain to assess if there are unexploded items of ordnance embedded in the ground, this is to make sure any planned ground works can be completed safely and with the minimum amount of risk to those involved.

-We provide a Non-intrusive UXO Survey (walkover, vehicle towed or Drone) and an Intrusive UXO Survey – and the type of UXO Survey we recommend will depend on the risk level of your project.
+We provide a Non-intrusive UXO Survey (walkover, vehicle towed or Drone) and an Intrusive UXO Survey, and the type of UXO Survey recommended will depend on the risk level of your project and the ground conditions.

 Looking for more information about UXO Surveys?

-1st Line Defence completing a Non-intrusive UXO Survey using a towed-array magnetometer sensor setup
+1st Line Defence setting up a Non-intrusive UXO Survey using a towed array survey system

 Non-intrusive UXO Survey